Frederick Boothby

-Major Frederick Alexander Colquhoun Boothby (1 September 1909 - 27 February 1979) was a Scottish nationalist military and paramilitary leader.
+Major Frederick Alexander Colquhoun Boothby (1 September 1909 – 27 February 1979) was a Scottish nationalist military and paramilitary leader.

 Early life

-The cousin of the Member of Parliament Bob Boothby, Frederick Boothby served in the British Army during World War II, where he led the No.1 Liaison Team in Kalawsk (now known as Węgliniec).
+The cousin of Conservative MP Bob Boothby, Frederick Boothby served in the British Army during World War II, where he led the No.1 Liaison Team in Kalawsk (now known as Węgliniec).
 Andrew Murray Scott and Iain Macleay claim that he also served in counter-intelligence.
 He left the Army in 1953, at the rank of captain, but was granted the honorary rank of major in the Army Reserve.

 Following the war, Boothby moved to Hertfordshire where he became involved in the local folklore group.
 However, rumours about rituals taking place on his property involving naked youths and blood rites received publicity in the national press, and he abruptly moved to Broughton in the Scottish Borders.

 Scottish nationalism

 Boothby became a keen Scottish nationalist, and in 1963 launched his own newsletter, Sgian Dubh.
 He was a founder of the 1320 Club in 1967, initially with the title "organiser", and was soon appointed as its secretary.
 The club united radical nationalists, including Hugh MacDiarmid, Oliver Brown, Wendy Wood and Douglas Young.
 However, Boothby was unique among its members in calling for a "Scottish Liberation Army", and it was these calls which led the Scottish National Party to prohibit its members from also joining the 1320 Club.